 Being conscientious about resting your jaw can also help.
 Try to limit your talking and eating during the day, and be more aware of when you are clenching or flexing your jaw as you work.
 Changes to your diet can also help, such as switching to a soft food diet.
 Select foods that are easy to chew and do not require much bite force.
 This could include scrambled eggs, pasta, soups, mashed potatoes, steamed vegetables, smoothies, or salmon.

-If you clench or grind your teeth while you sleep, the doctor may give you a splint or nightguard to wear.
+If you clench or grind your teeth while you sleep, the oral surgeon may advise the patient to be seen by the general dentist to fabricate a splint or nightguard to wear.
 This plastic device can reduce muscle tension by separating your teeth, reducing tooth wear, and keeping your jaw in a more relaxed position.
 Other appliances can be used to gently reposition your jaw and reduce strain on the temporomandibular joint.

 Managing your stress levels to alleviate muscle tension may help as well.
 Working with a physical therapist can teach you how to maintain good posture, properly exercise your jaw, and move your joints in a way that minimizes TMJ pain.

 Remember that it can take time for the pain to resolve.
 It is essential to adhere to your treatment plan and give various strategies a chance to work.
 The longer you maintain positive changes, the more improvement you may experience.